LEAF: Knowledge Distillation of Text Embedding Models with Teacher-Aligned Representations: Approach

 \subsection{Training Datasets}

-Table~\ref{table:training_datasets} summarizes the datasets utilized to train our models.
-We selected these datasets to cover a broad range of topics, including general knowledge, news, science, entertainment, and commerce.
+We selected our training datasets to cover a broad range of topics, including general knowledge, news, science, entertainment, and commerce.
 Among them, \vocab~ is a new dataset that we created in the context of this work and that we are making publicly available. \vocab~ was synthesized by taking a list of 479k words appearing in English language contexts from \cite{500k_words} and prompting Claude 3.5 Sonnet\footnote{\url{https://www.anthropic.com/}} to produce definitions or important facts about them.
 Appendix~\ref{appendix:vocab_dataset} reports the prompt used as well as samples from this dataset.

 All the other datasets are also publicly available.
 We do not perform any processing of the raw data contained in them; we merely extract the relevant column and store it as a parquet file in our processing pipelines.